askashika/6-Day-Devops/Day-1/day1.md

 | Continuous Deployment  | Reliable and automated release process         | Docker, Kubernetes, Ansible, AWS CD               |
 | Continuous Monitoring  | Performance monitoring and alerting            | Prometheus, Grafana, ELK Stack, Datadog           |

----

 ##  Conclusion

 Understanding the DevOps lifecycle is essential for building robust, scalable, and efficient software systems.
 Each stage integrates automation and collaboration to ensure smooth and continuous delivery.

-In the upcoming sessions, we will dive deeper into each stage with practical examples and hands-on labs.

----